KeithRichardLee/Tanzu-Platform-for-Cloud-Foundry-automated-install/README.md

 ## Tanzu AI Solutions
 If you opted to install Tanzu AI Solutions, check out these guides [here](https://github.com/KeithRichardLee/VMware-Tanzu-Guides) to learn more about it and deploy sample apps

+## Tanzu Kubernetes Grid integrated edition
+If you opted to install TKGi, check out the [offical docs](https://techdocs.broadcom.com/us/en/vmware-tanzu/standalone-components/tanzu-kubernetes-grid-integrated-edition/1-21/tkgi/create-cluster.html) on how to deploy your first cluster